adumortier/shortlink/README.md

 # README

+ShortLink is an API that can be used to:

+- convert a regular url to a short url
+- retrieve a regular url from a stored short url

-Converting a long url to a short url:
+## Converting a long url to a short url:

 ```
 POST /api/v1/shorturls